CS4215-OOGA/ooga-lang/README.md

 To do the visualization, we'd need the ability to set breakpoints (how?) and for the heap to be accessible (interpretably) to the frontend monaco.

+## Dev instructions

+Everytime you change the grammar, run `yarn peggy`.
+This will update the `ooga.js` parser.
+Everytime you make changes, run `yarn build`.
+This compiles typescript to js in `dist` folder.
+When you want to compile the test file, run `yarn compile`.
+It will be outputted to `booga.bm`.
+When you want to run the file on the VM, run `yarn run`.
+More info can be found on the `package.json` file but this should be sufficient for now.